-Management believes the impact of issued standards and updates, which are not yet effective, will not have a material impact on the Company's consolidated financial position, results of operations or cash flows upon adoption.
+Management believes the impact of other issued standards and updates, which are not yet effective, will not have a material impact on the Company's consolidated financial position, results of operations or cash flows upon adoption.

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risks.
+Quantitative and Qualitative Disclosures About Market Risk.

-Most of the Company's export sales require the customer to make payment in United States dollars.
+All of the Company's export sales require the customer to make payment in United States dollars.
 Foreign sales may be affected by the strength of the United States dollar relative to the currencies of the countries in which their customers and competitors are located, as well as the strength of the economies of the countries in which the Company's customers are located.
-The Company has, at times in the past, paid certain suppliers in Euros.
-The Company's bank revolving credit facility contains a \$250,000 foreign exchange subfacility for this purpose.
-The Company had no foreign exchange contracts outstanding at June 30, 2014 and 2013.

 The Company's cash and cash equivalents are maintained in bank accounts, including a bank money market account, which bear interest at prevailing interest rates.
-Interest income decreased by \$9,509 (60.2%) in fiscal 2014 from fiscal 2013, due to lower outstanding bank balances after paying out the special dividend.
+Interest income decreased by \$1,713 (28.5%) in fiscal 2015 from fiscal 2014, due to lower outstanding bank balances.